 OK, I don’t hate the tool, but I do hate the name.

-I was telling the guys in jail about my disdain for the name and one of them piped up and said, “You’re right.
+For a number of years I was given the opportunity to teach tapping as part of an anger management class in a county jail.
+One day in class I was telling the guys in jail about my disdain for the name and one of them piped up and said, “You’re right.
 It shouldn’t be called EFT.
-It should be BET: Balanced Emotion Technique.”
+It should be BET: Balanced Emotion Techniques.”

 The Goal Is Not To Be Free From Emotions

-In that moment I heard back all of my own teaching.
+His comment made me think about the way I teach tapping.
 Over and over again I teach that emotions are not the problem.
 Emotions are not the enemy.
 Emotions are information.